 The Role of Recreation

 Brandon Township Parks & Recreation is responsible for processing thousands of program and event registrations every year for the families of our community.
-The department also organizes and hosts a number of family-oriented special events such as dances, festivals, parades, bus excursions, overnight trips and more.
+The department also organizes and hosts a number of family-oriented special events such as dances, festivals, parades, bus excursions, and more.
 Many indoor programming options are made possible through ongoing cooperative scheduling efforts between Brandon Township Parks & Recreation and Brandon School District.
-Active membership in the Michigan Recreation and Park Association (MRPA) enables the community to enjoy free events like the state-wide Pitch, Hit & Run competition as well as allowing Brandon Township Parks & Recreation the ability to offer discounted admission tickets to several area theme parks.
+Active membership in the Michigan Recreation and Park Association (MRPA) enables the community to enjoy free events like the state-wide Pitch, Hit & Run competition.

 Fundraising for Park Development

 The recreation department is committed to furthering development of Brandon Township Community Park.
 Brandon Township Parks & Recreation staffers wrote and remitted nearly a dozen grant applications from 2006-2008.
 Five of these applications collectively earned more than $95,000 in matching state park development funding.
 Brandon Township Parks & Recreation is grateful for the individuals, businesses and organizations that have provided support integral to the township’s recreational mission over the years.
 The Ortonville Rotary Club deserves special mention for administering the Brandon Township Build a Park Club and collecting over $10,000 in park development donations from over 120 local families and businesses.
 The Brandon All-Sports Boosters generously donated $10,000, and the Brandon Junior Blackhawks organization donated $1000 towards park development, as well.
 In addition, Brandon Township Parks & Recreation gratefully acknowledges those in our community who manage to find time in their busy schedules to support recreational activities.
 We are thankful for each and every one of these very special individuals.